OISF/suricata/doc/userguide/rules/payload-keywords.rst

 The checksums will be recalculated by Suricata and changed after the replace keyword is being used.

+.. note:: ``replace`` cannot be used in firewall rules, nor in firewall mode, even if only in Threat Detection rules.

 .. _pcre:

 pcre (Perl Compatible Regular Expressions)